 2. Brand your content locker as you would any other element of your site.

 Much like pop-ups, content lockers should flow seamlessly into your website’s design.

 3. Pit copy against copy.
-Duke it out in an A/B test and see who comes out victorious.
+Have content lockers duke it out with in an A/B test to see what copy comes out victorious.